BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 The album Great Unknown written by Ben Miles (except I Just Want to Make Love to You, written by Willie Dixon), (C) Ben Miles 2017.
 Recorded at [Electric Bear Studios](https://electricbearstudios.co.uk/book-now/) by Phil Wilbraham.

 ### Acknowledgements

+I would like to acknowledge the following people

+- Jubril Akolade - my Code Institute mentor

+- Mia Edris for helping with the Media sources

+- The Code Institute Slack channel Peer Code Review - thank you to everyone who tested the site and offered feedback